Get in touch

 Evexomostat May Improve Insulin Sensitivity to Improve Your Treatment

-The Amelia-1 clinical trial is testing whether adding evexomostat (SDX-7320) to either Truqap or Piqray plus Faslodex will help reduce the side effects and control your cancer longer.
+The Amelia-1 clinical trial is testing whether adding evexomostat (SDX-7320) to either Truqap or Piqray plus Faslodex will help reduce the side effects of Truqap or Piqray and control your cancer longer.

 ● Blood sugar spikes are a potentially serious side effect when taking drugs from the PI3K/AKT drug class, including Truqap and Piqray.